Guide, Reviewed 30 April 2026

-Reverse bay park is one of the four manoeuvres your DVSA examiner can pick from on test day.
-Done right, it is one of the easiest.
-Done wrong, it is the fastest way to a serious fault.
-Here is how to do it properly.
+Reverse bay park is one of four DVSA manoeuvres on test day.
+Done right it is the easiest; done wrong it is the fastest way to a serious fault.

 The reverse bay park is set in the test centre car park, either at the start of the test before you drive off, or at the end when you return.
 Your examiner will ask you to reverse into a bay of your choice, usually with the instruction to pick a bay that is clear on at least one side.
 The aim is simple.
 Finish inside the white lines, straight, and without hitting anything.
 The execution is where most learners trip up.